Optimize Organizational Culture Change

 From Bad to Best, Good to Best, and Great to Best

-Rosalene Glickman, Ph.D., Founder, OptimalThinking.com
+Rosalene Glickman, Ph.D.
+Founder, OptimalThinking.com

-Achieve Maximum Sustainable Growth and Results
+Maximize Sustainable Growth and Results

 “Culture eats strategy for lunch.”

-How to Optimize Your Workplace Culture
+How to Optimize Workplace Culture Change

-Our proprietary Optimal Thinking Self-Optimization and 360 Assessments uncover individual and organizational thinking, qualifying and quantifying the thinking that supports the organization’s best interests.
+Our proprietary Optimal Thinking Self-Optimization and 360 Assessments uncover individual and organizational thinking.
+The assessments qualify and quantify the thinking that supports your organization’s best interests.
 Individual and company-wide thinking patterns provide essential insights into: